ai-cam/ai-cam.github.io/_news/2024-12-11-neil-lawrence-ai-cannot-replace-the-atomic-human.md

   - policy
 image: /assets/uploads/neil-ft.png
 ---
-Neil Lawrence, Chair of ai@cam, wrote an op-ed for the Financial Times discussing how to bridge the gap between supply and demand in the Innovation Economy.
+Neil Lawrence, Chair of ai@cam, recently wrote an op-ed for the Financial Times discussing how to bridge the gap between supply and demand in the Innovation Economy.

-> \
-> Too often in the past, we have been distant from the difficulties that society faces.
+He outlines: "Too often in the past, we have been distant from the difficulties that society faces.
 We have been too remote from the real challenges of everyday lives — challenges that don’t make the covers of prestige science magazines.
-People are rightly angry that innovations like AI have yet to address the problems they face, including in health, social care and education.
+People are rightly angry that innovations like AI have yet to address the problems they face, including in health, social care and education."

 #### [R﻿ead the op-ed in the Financial Times](https://www.ft.com/content/6ac0ad1b-29b4-4f43-a4ce-be209649c316)